 Your cat’s dental health is just as important as your own!
 Follow this guide on how to clean your cat’s teeth to provide your feline friend with the right dental care.

 1. Visit Greencross Vets for a dental check-up

 You wouldn’t go for years without seeing a dentist, and neither should your cat.
-The best place to start when providing your cat with the dental care they deserve is booking them in for a FREE dental checkup at your local Greencross Vets.
-Vets are proficient and thorough when checking the mouth, teeth and gums of pet cats.
+The best place to start when providing your cat with the dental care they deserve is booking them in for a dental checkup at your local Greencross Vets.
+Vets are proficient and thorough when checking the mouth, teeth and gums of cats.
 “We talk to the owners and share advice on how to manage their cat’s teeth at home, or how to clean their teeth or change their diet.
-If it’s something that might need a dental scale and polish or tooth extraction then we would provide an estimate for the procedure and any specific and individual recommendations for that cat,” says Dr Tessa Jongejans from Greencross Vets Mortdale.
+If it’s something that might need a dental scale and polish or tooth extraction then we would provide an estimate for the procedure and any specific and individual recommendations for that cat,” says Dr Adam Sternberg from Greencross Vets.

 2. Feed a dental diet